aLucaz/custom-file-server/README.md

-# Custom File Server with Go Sockets :alien:
+# Custom File Server with Go Sockets :file_folder:

 Creating a custom file server and channels cofiguraton to simulate the communication between servers using sockets.